praclet/ctf_osint/challenges/level03/shoplifter_shoplifting_1/shoplifter_shoplifting_1.md

 ## Message
 We went talking to the chairlift / ski tracker guys and they told us that someone came with a strange request recently.
-If anybody from APT42 came in this place they to tell them to check what happened in Strasbourg the 16th february in 2021.
+If anybody from APT42 came in this place they had to tell them to check what happened in Strasbourg the 16th february in 2021.
 So that's what we did !
 We got the videosurveillance of the train station;
 Someone strange caught our attention, we got him leaving a phone on the ground.